fluxcd/flux2/docs/guides/flux-v1-automation-migration.md

     pattern: '^main-[a-f0-9]+-(?P<ts>[0-9]+)'
     extract: '$ts'
   policy:
-    alphabetical:
+    numerical:
       order: asc
 ```

 The `.spec.pattern` field gives a regular expression that a tag must match to be included.
 The
 `.spec.extract` field gives a replacement pattern that can refer back to capture groups in the
 filter pattern.
 The extracted values are sorted to find the selected image tag.
 In this case, the
-timestamp part of the tag will be extracted and sorted alphabetically in ascending order.
+timestamp part of the tag will be extracted and sorted numerically in ascending order.
 See [the
 reference docs][imagepolicy-ref] for more examples.

 Once you have made sure you have image tags and an `ImagePolicy` that works, jump ahead to [Checking